 - 3308: DOD ICASS Verification Form,

 - DS-1843: Medical History and Examination Form , and

 - DS-6570: Pre-Deployment Physical Exam Acknowledgement Form co-signed by the examining provider.

 Tips to Medical Providers Completing ESCAPE Post Forms

-- The healthcare provider should review all yes answers on page 2 of the and provide relevant comments.
+- The healthcare provider should review all yes answers on page 2 of the DS 1843: Medical History and Examination Form and provide relevant comments.